dylan-lang/opendylan/documentation/website/source/documentation/index.rst

 [`old HTML <http://opendylan.org/documentation/opendylan/dguide/index.htm>`__]

     Describes how to use DUIM (Dylan User Interface Manager), the portable window programming toolkit.
+This is only useful if you are using Open Dylan on Windows.

 .. raw:: html